lexus2727/quoteMachine/README.md

 # quoteMachine
 Random quotes are displayed when button is clicked.
-The background color changes when button is clicked too.
+The background color changes inside the container when button is clicked too.

 https://wellnessquotes.netlify.app